 Hunters may only access the public hunt area and designated access roads two hours before legal sunrise until two hours after legal sunset.
 All hunters must enter and exit the refuge only on designated access roads and entry points.
 The primary access point for hunters is located at the entrance to Red Mill Drive on Bluff Road.
-Other designated access roads are located at Schoolhouse Access, McGee Access (Co.
+Other designated access roads are located at Schoolhouse Access, Job Corps, McGee Access (Co.
 Rd.
 513), Duck Creek Conservation Area, and Rabbit Ridge Access (Co.
 Rd.
 518).
 In addition, hunters may enter through designated refuge access points along Highway 51.
-From October 1st until March 1, the Public Hunt Area is closed to all public use except for authorized hunters.